 The Original Opening Theme Song ran from 1964-1966 with the Original Opening Sequence.
 The introduction began with chords played on a Hammond organ.
 Then three piano notes were played, followed by an ascending, arpeggio and chromatic melody line as the organ chords swelled to an intense and exciting close.
 The introduction was dropped in 1966 and only featured the main melody during the opening sequence.

 The Second Theme ran from 1966-1974 and was written by Charles Paul.
-The theme was a sweeping, beautiful composition with lush instrumentation and sweeping melody featuring the organ, and a full orchestra and celeste solo during the mid-section.
+The theme was a sweeping, beautiful composition with lush instrumentation and an uplifting melody featuring the organ, and a full orchestra and celeste solo during the mid-section.
 The celeste gave the piece a lovely, tranquil quality befitting moments of joy, declarations of love, and wedding ceremonies.
 The Third Theme ran from January 1975 - September 4, 1981.
 This theme was written by Bob Israel and may in fact have premiered during Another World's hour long transition on January 6, 1975.
 The composition featured a full orchestra with a gorgeous melody played three times.
 The third includes the piano with a slight variation of the main melody and chord progressions.
 These two theme songs were used during the opening sequence of Interlocking Rings.

 The original and second themes are available on, "Original Themes From the Great Soap Operas" (Columbia House/Realm Records, 1977).
 This record is out of print, but copies may exist at flea markets and such.